homerdurand/HistoryMatching_ExeterUQ/README.md

 Rscript requirements.R
 ```

-you create a conda env named *env-HM* which is automatically load in the R notebooks that needs the python libraries *sklearn*, *skoptimize* and *numpy*.
+will create a conda env named *env-HM* which is automatically load in the R notebooks that needs the python libraries *sklearn*, *skoptimize* and *numpy*.

+The *requirements.R*, when executing, also install the R libraries needed for the majority of R jupyter notebook used for History Matching.

 ## Notebooks